Giving from your pay is simple.

 - Can I cancel my donation at any time?

 Yes – there is no obligation on you to keep giving.
-Get in touch with us if you need to stop giving.
-If you just want to make changes to existing instructions (in any way) then you can do this on the “donate” pages – but please do get in touch if you need any help with this bit too.
+Please use this link to submit your instruction to cancel ALL active donations https://thepayrollgivingteam.co.uk/cancellations/.
+If you only want to make changes to SOME of your existing instructions (in any way) then go to the “donate” page and choose “I am an existing donor” and you should find it easy to specify the changes you wish to make.
+Please do get in touch if you need any help with this bit too.

 - Will my charities write to me?